simonbrgstrm/dotfiles/README.md

 1. Clone the repo
 2. Install all the packages
 `./install.sh`
-3. Symlinks all the configs
+3. Symlink all the configs
 `./symlink.sh`